-JEFFERSON CITY - After voting on the candidates and issues November 4th, you will see a list of judges on your ballot.
+After voting on the candidates and issues, you will see a list of judges on your ballot.
 Most circuit and appeals court judges will be up for retention this year.
 In addition, you will see a question asking if you wish to keep a Missouri Supreme Court judge on the job.
-Judge Patricia Breckenridge is nonpartisan, as are all Missouri Supreme Court justices.
-After a Supreme Court justice has served for a year, his or her name then goes onto the next general election ballot and must receive a majority of votes to be retained.
+Judge Patricia Breckenridge, like all of the justices, is nonpartisan.
+After a Supreme Court justice has served for a year, his or her name then goes onto a general election ballot and must receive a majority of votes to be retained.
 This is included in the state's method of choosing judges.

-The Missouri Nonpartisan Court Plan, also called the Missouri Plan, was placed on the ballot and passed by voters in 1940.
+The Missouri Nonpartisan Court Plan, more often called the Missouri Plan, was placed on the ballot and passed by voters in 1940.
 At first, the nonpartisan plan applied to the Supreme Court, court of appeals, and certain courts in St. Louis and Jackson County.
 Since then, the plan has been expanded to Clay, Platte, and St. Louis counties.
 All of those changes took effect in the 1970s.

 Under the Missouri Plan, the Appellate Judicial Commission chooses a list of candidates to replace a Supreme Court justice.
-This panel is made up of three lawyers, three citizens, and the state's chief justice - who serves as chair.
+This panel is made up of three lawyers, three citizens, and the chief justice - who serves as chair.
 The Appellate Judicial Commission then reviews applications of those who apply for the job and then turn those names over to the governor, who then has 60 days to make a selection.
 If he does not choose anyone, the commission will then make the selection.

 The Federalist Society took the lead last year on finding more fair alternatives to the Missouri Plan.
 There are other groups who also would like to see the nonpartisan court plan changed or even done away with.
-For instance, Bill Placke - who leads the St. Louis chapter of the Federalist Society - says he would prefer a ten-member commission that then would give the governor a panel of five people to choose from.
+Bill Placke leads the St. Louis chapter of the Federalist Society.
+He says he would prefer a ten-member commission that then would give the governor a panel of five people to choose from.

-Judge Breckenridge was approved by the governor last year.
-You can see her entire bio online, but here is part of it:
+Judge Breckenridge was named by the governor last year.
+You can see her entire bio online, but here is a bit of it: